 Once a determination is made to create a new design, an industrial designer is assigned to the project.
 The designer reviews study results and meets with other design team members to develop a concept.
 The designer studies the features of the proposed product as well as the material requirements and manufacturing costs and requirements.
 Several designs are sketched and other team members are consulted.

-Some designers still create sketches by hand, but most use design software that allows them to create sketches on a computer.
+Some designers still create sketches by hand, but most use two- and three dimensional computer-aided design (CAD) software that allows them to create sketches on a computer (and, in the instance of three-dimensional software, models with the help of three-dimensional printers).
 Once a preliminary design is selected, designers work out all of the details.
 They calculate all of the measurements of each part of the design, identify specific components, select necessary materials, and choose colors and other visual elements.
 A detailed design is then submitted to engineers and other design team members for review.

 This process continues until the design passes all test stages.
 At this point, a model may be built of clay, foam, wood, or other materials to serve as a guide for production.
 In some cases, a prototype made of the actual materials and components will be built.
 The design, along with all computer data and any models and prototypes, is turned over to the production department, which is then responsible for manufacturing it.